Valentino Blake

-Valentino Antwon Blake (born August 9, 1990) is a former American football cornerback and special teamer.
-He was signed by the Jacksonville Jaguars as an undrafted free agent in 2012 and also played for the Pittsburgh Steelers, Tennessee Titans, and New York Giants.
+Antwon Valentino Blake (born August 9, 1990) is an American former professional football cornerback and special teamer who played in the National Football League (NFL).
+He was signed by the Jacksonville Jaguars as an undrafted free agent in 2012 and was also a member of the Pittsburgh Steelers, Tennessee Titans, New York Giants and Saskatchewan Roughriders.
 He played college football at Texas–El Paso (UTEP).

 In September 2016, Blake changed his first name from Antwon to Valentino.

 College career

 He played college football at Texas-El Paso (UTEP) from 2008 to 2011.
 During his career at UTEP, Blake totaled 137 tackles, 1 sack, 2 forced fumbles, and 1 interception.

 He started every game his junior and senior years also started 1 game his sophomore season before suffering an ankle injury.

 Professional career

 Jacksonville Jaguars

-Blake signed with the Jacksonville Jaguars following the 2012 NFL Draft as a rookie free agent.
+Blake signed with the Jacksonville Jaguars following the 2012 NFL draft as a rookie free agent.

 He was released on September 1, 2013.

 Pittsburgh Steelers

 On September 2, 2013, Blake was claimed on waivers by the Steelers.
 Blake would remain on the team over the next 3 seasons.
 He gathered his first interception during a Week 8, 2014 game against the Colts, picking off Andrew Luck.

 In 2015, Blake became a starter.
 Though the Steeler pass defense was one of its worst in decades, Blake played a role.
 During Week 5, he picked off Philip Rivers, and ran it 70 yards for his first pick-six.
 He would have 2 more picks during the year, one in a Week 8 loss to the Bengals, and one against the Bengals in the Wild Card game.